 HOW ARE THE GOALS SELECTED?

-In 2015, Council staff began collecting data and interviews from people with developmental disabilities, along with family members and community partners, with the help of Arizona State University’s Morrison Institute for Public Policy.
+In 2020, Council staff began collecting data and interviews from people with developmental disabilities, along with family members and community partners, with the help of Improvement Assurances Group (IAG).
 Public input from online surveys and community forums in nine cities and towns further rounded out the official plan.

 Feedback from the forums helps the Council in its role of awarding money and contracts to launch innovative and new approaches to tackling problems and barriers facing Arizonans with developmental disabilities and the caregivers who support them.

 Combined with a 173-page Comprehensive Review and Analysis report compiled from additional interviews and focus groups across Arizona, the comments helped identify three areas of focus: employment, empowering people to advocate for themselves, and full inclusion in the community.